 Cousin and bandmate of guitar player Johnny Williams, Young is revered by succeeding mandolin players as king of the blues. http://www.bluesmandolin.de/page8.html Born in Vicksburg, MS, and growing up in Rolling Fork, he learned from his uncle Anthony how to play the high-pitched country stringed instrument.
 Young picked up his mandolin style from the Chatmon brothers in the band Mississippi Sheiks.
 By the 1930s he was working with Sleepy John Estes and Sonny Boy Williamson I. He migrated to Chicago and was playing on Maxwell Street by 1947.
 He had trouble fitting into the music scene as blues became electrified, but found some favor in the folk circuit.

 Johnny Young performs “Money Taking Woman, ” c.
-1948, on Max.
-St. Foundation CD
+1948, on the And This Is Free CD.

 Kansas City Red, 1926-1991